 Doctor Nathan Price

-Dr. Nathan Price has not only trained in emergency medicine and orthopaedic surgery but has worked as a medical officer for the Army Reserves.
+Dr. Nathan Price has not only trained in emergency medicine and orthopedic surgery but has worked as a medical officer for the Army Reserves.
 He has a particular interest in managing musculoskeletal disorders and Veteran physical and mental health.
-In his spare time, he enjoys travelling to remote environments to work as a guide/Doctor.
+In his spare time, he enjoys travelling to remote environments to work as a guide/doctor.
 He completed his studies at Griffith University while working as an AIN at the original Gold Coast Hospital.

-Doni is a Registered Nurse with a Bachelor of Science in Nursing.
+Donielle is a Registered Nurse with a Bachelor of Science in Nursing.
 Donielle’s nursing journey began 14 years ago.
 Since then, she’s had experience in a range of fields including neurological conditions, oncology, mental health, drug rehabilitation, community nursing and paediatrics.
 This experience helped Doni find her true passion for helping people with chronic diseases treat and manage their condition in the best way possible.

-Having witnessed the transformative healing effects Medicinal Cannabis had on patients in her hometown in California, she naturally transitioned her interests to plant-based medicines to help empower those living with chronic disease to take back control over their health.
-Proudly supporting the plant-based industry here in Australia, education, advocacy, and patient-centred care are her driving motivations to “Do the right thing every day”.
+Having witnessed the transformative healing effects medicinal cannabis had on patients in her hometown in California, she naturally transitioned her interests to plant-based medicines to help empower those living with chronic disease to take back control over their health.
+Proudly supporting the plant-based industry here in Australia, education, advocacy and patient-centred care are her driving motivations to “do the right thing every day.”

 There’s a story behind every nurse and what drives their passion to want to heal and care for others.
 Danielle’s personal story has helped her to better understand pain, emotion and anxiety.
-Her nursing journey began working in a GP/ skin cancer clinic, before moving to the fields of mental health, cardiology and oncology.
+Her nursing journey began working in a GP/skin cancer clinic, before moving to the fields of mental health, cardiology and oncology.
 This experience let her face the revolving door of chronic conditions and the endless medications along with their side effects.
-Danielle wanted to help people manage their conditions to give them back their quality of life, but the resources were not yet available…until now!
+Danielle wanted to help people manage their conditions to give them back their quality of life but the resources were not yet available… until now!

 With a passion for helping people manage their conditions naturally with minimal side effects, Danielle’s mission is to help people feel comfortable and confident using plant-based treatments to live a happy and healthy life.